Sassotek/interactive-graphics-final-project/README.md

 + ```Vertical rotation``` makes Hal moving around Pyrona and Pyrona around Hal, vertically.
 + ```Shadowmap``` enable/disable shadowmap functions.
 + ```Shadowmap + Shading``` enable mixed technique, in order for this to work also "Shadowmap" checkbox must be enabled.
++ Velocity slider, mapping values in the interval [-100 , +100] determines the rotation speed for both vertical and orizzontal movement, the sign determines the direction of the translation (counterclockwise/clockwise).